GAURAVVVVVVVVVVVVV/house-price-prediction/README.md

 - Answers the question *"Why did the model predict this price?"*
 - Top 10 contributing features ranked by impact in ₹

-### ⚡ What-If Analyzer
-- Live sliders for all 10 continuous features
-- **Debounced real-time re-prediction** — price updates 350ms after slider move
-- Summary of all changes with before/after comparison
-- Total price impact shown in ₹ and percentage

 ### 📸 Vision AI Image Analysis
 - Upload any property photo → **Gemini Vision** analyses condition